scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~
 {: #figure-3a title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 1"}

-AS Y receives the two PCBs "a" and "b" through two different (ingress) interfaces, namely "2" and "3", respectively (see {{figure-3b}} below).
-Additionally, AS Y forwards to AS Z four PCBs that were previously sent by core AS X. For this, AS Y uses the two different (egress) links "5" and "6".
-AS Y appends the corresponding ingress and egress interface information to the four PCBs.

-AS Y also has two peering links to its neighboring peers V and W, through the interfaces "1" and "4" respectively, which is included in the information in the PCBs.
-Thus, each forwarded PCB accumulates path information on its way "down" from core AS X.
+In {{figure-3a}}, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" leaves core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
+Core AS X adds the respective egress information to the PCBs when sending them off, as can be seen in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).

 ~~~aasvg
                     +--------+  |   |  +--------+